halfrost/sentinel-go-envoy-proxy-wasm/README.md

 < access-control-allow-origin: *
 < access-control-allow-credentials: true
 < x-envoy-upstream-service-time: 3
-< header_1: somevalue
-< header_2: secondvalue
 ...
 ```

-Notice the two headers we defined in the Wasm module are being set in the response.
+Then start the client with some configuration, we can begin testing.

-## Cleanup
+### Cleanup

 To delete all created resources from your cluster, run the following: